ESA-APEx/apex_algorithms/algorithm_catalog/dhi/RAMONA_HRB_Country_mosaick/openeo_udp/README.md

-# Herbaceous Herbaceous Biomass country mosaic
+# RAMONA - Herbaceous Rangeland Biomass (HRB) - Country Level Mosaick

-For a selected African country, year and month, returns the Ramona biomass data.
+For a selected African country, year and month, the process returns a mosaic of the monthly HRB products as a single GeoTIFF.

 This is an example output for Benin: